 Event Summary

 Women want their employers to be more understanding about their health.
-Now is the time for employers to step up workplace support by introducing female-friendly policies and benefits, improving flexibility, and boosting investment in women’s health initiatives.
+Now is the time for employers to step up, to introduce female-friendly policies and benefits, and improve flexibility, awareness, and support.

 Upskill line managers to spot signs and symptoms of health conditions at work.
 With the right support, they will feel more confident to have difficult and sensitive conversations.

-With learning from international case studies and best practice UK speakers, we hope you will join us in September to take the next steps to becoming a truly inclusive employer for women.
+Join us to take the next steps to becoming a truly inclusive employer for women.

 Key Points